rom-rb/rom/.github/ISSUE_TEMPLATE/---a-detailed-bug-report.md

 ---
 name: "\U0001F41B A detailed bug report"
-about: Report a bug
+about: See CONTRIBUTING.md for more information
 title: ''
 labels: bug
 assignees: ''

 ---

-**Before you submit this: WE ONLY ACCEPT BUG REPORTS**
+**Before you submit this: WE ONLY ACCEPT BUG REPORTS AND FEATURE REQUESTS**

 For more information see [our contribution guidelines](https://github.com/rom-rb/rom/blob/master/CONTRIBUTING.md)